 What treatments work for GAD vs. OCD?

-The good news is that both GAD and OCD are manageable with the same highly effective and evidence-based treatment: exposure and response prevention (ERP) therapy.
+Both GAD and OCD can be effectively managed with exposure and response prevention (ERP) therapy.
 ERP is a specialized form of cognitive behavioral therapy (CBT) proven to be effective for OCD.
 General CBT, if not tailored for OCD, can sometimes be unhelpful or even worsen symptoms.

 “It makes no difference if you have an anxiety disorder and OCD—we still do the same treatments,” explains Ibrahim.
 “ERP helps people learn how to face their fears, and tolerate uncertainty—allowing them to live lives where they are in control of their choices and their behaviors.”

-Studies show that ERP therapy is highly effective, with 80% of people with OCD experiencing a significant reduction in their symptoms.
+Studies show that 80% of people with OCD experience a significant reduction in their symptoms with ERP therapy.

 These are typically done in combination with ERP therapy, depending on the individual’s needs.